webpack/webpack.js.org/content/how-to/develop-using-vagrant.md

 ---
-title: How to Develop using Vagrant
+title: How to Develop Using Vagrant
 ---

 If you have a more advanced project and use [Vagrant](https://www.vagrantup.com/) to run your development environment in a Virtual Machine, you'll often want to also run webpack in the VM.